silx-kit/h5web/CONTRIBUTING.md

 1. Read the changelogs and release notes of the dependencies you'd like to upgrade.
 Look for potential breaking changes, and for bug fixes and new features that may help improve the codebase.
-1. Run `pnpm add <pkg-name>@latest --filter <project-name>` to upgrade a dependency to the latest version in a given project.
+1. Run `pnpm up -L <pkg-name> --filter <project-name>` to upgrade a dependency to the latest version in a given project.
 Alternatively, you can also edit the relevant `package.json` file(s) manually and run `pnpm install`, but make sure to specify an exact dependency version rather than a range (i.e. don't prefix the version with a caret or a tilde).

 Beware of the following versioning requirements: